Share this

 the challenges of whole blood sample storage: there is a better way

-by Neoteryx on Apr 6, 2017 7:29:00 AM
+by Neoteryx Microsampling on Apr 6, 2017 7:29:00 AM

 Storing and shipping whole blood samples poses significant challenges and costs.

-Shipping Whole Blood Samples
+Shipping Liquid Whole Blood Samples

 International shipments require far more documentation and must comply with local regulations, which may differ from country to country.

-An Alternative: Dried Blood Samples
+An Easier Alternative: Dried Blood Samples

-Dried blood microsampling brings efficiency and reduces time, handling, and cost to blood sample collection and handling.
-Here are some advantages of using DBS blood sampling over whole blood sampling procedures:
+Here are some advantages of using dried blood sampling over whole blood sampling procedures:

-- Eliminates substantial cold chain costs
+- Eliminates substantial cold-chain shipping costs

-- Far less documentation required to ship
+- Reduces need for documentation to ship blood samples

-- Less stressful
+- Less stressful on the individual providing the samples

 - Ideal for blood sampling in remote locations